ndm736/mechatronics/src/python_pico.md

 {{#include play_tone.py}}
 ```

 You can also play a sound file, in .wav format.
 A .wav file has no compression, it is just a giant array of the signal recorded at a set frequency.
-Note the limited space on your microcontroller board, the Pico W has only 2Mbyte total, so you are limited in how long of a .wav file you can play.
+Note the limited space on your microcontroller board, so you are limited in how long of a .wav file you can play.
 There are lots of sound editing softwares available to convert other file types into .wav, as well as downsample to lower frequencies to make the file smaller (try Audacity).

 ```py
 {{#include play_wav.py}}
 ```

+### Play a sound with PWM

+If you have an analog amplifier, you can play sound out of a PWM pin.
+It may have more hissing noise than a digital amplifier.

+EAMPLE CODE HERE

 ### Read from a capacitive touch sensor
-Physical buttons have limitations in certain environments, and such as places that are dirty or wet.
+Physical buttons have limitations in certain environments, such as places that are dirty or wet.
 A "contactless" button can be made by reading the change in capacitance on a conductor when a user gets close to the surface.
 In this way the conductor can be placed behind a barrier and still detect presence.
 The downside to this technique is a lack of feedback in the form of a change in the force profile, like a detent, or an audible click, when the button is selected.
 The cool thing is that many nontraditional button materials can be used, as long as they a conductive (see bananna piano).
 ![Pico Cap Touch](images/pico-cap_touch.jpg)
 ```py
 {{#include mpr121_cap_touch.py}}